ptav/django-inlineedit/README.md

 Finally, you refer to the new adaptor by its `INLINEEDIT_ADAPTORS` key. for example:

     {% inlineedit "my_object.my_custom_field" "custom" %}

+### Access Control

+You can control access to editing at adaptor level as well by overwriting `has_edit_perm(user)`.
+For example, the following will allow anyone to edit a particular field that is using `ExampleCustomAdaptor`:

+    class ExampleCustomAdaptor:
+        def has_edit_perm(user):
+            return True

 ## Dependencies: